John Brown (abolitionist): Last words, death and aftermath

 On December 1, 1859, Mary Ann Brown, who had stayed away from the prison due to Brown's concern for her safety, visited her husband for several hours with permission from Governor Wise.

 On the day of his execution, December 2, Brown read his Bible and wrote a final letter to his wife, which included the will he had written the previous day, as large meetings were held in many cities in the Northeast.
 In many of the cases, "Negroes were the chief actors in creating excitement".

 John Brown's last words, passed to a jailer on his way to the gallows.
 From an albumen print; location of the original is unknown.

-Brown was well read and knew that the last words of prominent people are valued.
-That morning, Brown wrote and gave to his jailor Avis the words he wanted to be remembered by:
+Brown was well-read and believed that the last words of prominent people were valued.
+That morning, he wrote and gave to his jailer Avis the words he wanted to be remembered by:

 I, John Brown, am now quite certain that the crimes of this guilty land will never be purged away but with blood.
 I had, as I now think, vainly flattered myself that without very much bloodshed it might be done.

 Brown sits on his coffin on his way to the gallows.
 Soldiers line up on both sides, to avoid a rescue.

 At 11:00 a.m.
 Brown rode, sitting on his coffin in a furniture wagon, from the county jail through a crowd of 2,000 soldiers to a small field a few blocks away, where the gallows were.
 The military, prepared for an attack, lined the square where Brown was to be hanged, with "the greatest array of disciplined forces ever seen in Virginia", according to Major Preston.
-Among the soldiers in the crowd were future Confederate general Stonewall Jackson, and John Wilkes Booth (the latter borrowing a militia uniform to gain admission to the execution).
-Also present was the pro-slavery activist Edmund Ruffin, who later purchased some of the blades from John Brown's pikes and sent one to the governor of each slave state, as a reminder of Northern enmity against their cause.
+Among the soldiers in the crowd were Robert E Lee, future Confederate general Stonewall Jackson, and John Wilkes Booth (the latter borrowing a militia uniform to gain admission to the execution).
+Also present was the pro-slavery activist Edmund Ruffin, who later purchased some of the blades from John Brown's pikes and sent one to the governor of each slave state as a reminder of Northern enmity against their cause.
 Ruffin was also credited for firing one of the first cannons against Fort Sumter, which initiated the Civil War in 1861.

 Brown, who did not want to have a minister with him, displayed "the most complete fearlessness of & insensibility to danger & death" as he walked to the gallows.
 Brown was hanged at 11:15 a.m. and was pronounced dead 35 minutes later.

 The poet Walt Whitman, in Year of Meteors, described viewing the execution.